jrasmusson/ios-professional-course/Bankey/11-Animating-with-Core-Animation/README.md

 ### Create the bell

 - Create a new dir called `Components`.
-- Create a new view called `NotificationBellView`
+- Create a new view called `ShakeyBellView`

 **ShakeyBellView**